wikimedia/WikiContrib/backend/WikiContrib/Install.md

 1. Create a virtual environment
 2. Install the required packages to run the tool
-3. Create the phabricator account and generate a Conduit API token
+3. Create phabricator and Github accounts and generate the API tokens
 4. Set up environment variables
 5. Run the migrations
 6. Create super user